If you’ve never tried snowshoeing, what are you waiting for? And if you have? Well, like we said, what are you waiting for?

 One of our faves for trekking with dogs is the Echo Lakes Sno-Park at Johnson’s Pass Road on Highway 50.
 The elevation here, a cool 7,500 feet, makes it a good bet in spring.
 From the parking lot, three ski trails loop through the woods while a main trail, actually a snow-covered road, winds down to the shore of Lower Echo Lake.

-The lake freezes over in winter, attracting many cross-county skiers and their canine companions, but your safest bet when the ice begins to break up in spring is to follow the trail hugging the right (north) side of the lake for as far as it’s comfortably navigable.
+The lake freezes over in winter, attracting many cross-country skiers and their canine companions, but your safest bet when the ice begins to break up in spring is to follow the trail hugging the right (north) side of the lake for as far as it’s comfortably navigable.
 It’s about a mile to the far side of Lower Echo and another 2.5 miles to the far end of the upper lake and a marker at the boundary of the Desolation Wilderness Area.